Wylie A. Aitken, Chairman

 Aitken is also one of Orange County’s most important philanthropists.
 He was recently appointed by the Governor to a four-year term on the California Arts Council, and his community activities include: Orange County Performing Arts Trustee; South Coast Repertory President and Board of Trustees;, Board Member and Cal State University Fullerton Philanthropic Foundation Board of Governors and President’s Circle.

-Chemerinsky taught for years at the University of Southern California and has written extensively on the U.S. Supreme Court.
+Chemerinsky, who is now the Dean of the Berkeley School of Law, also taught for years at the University of Southern California and has written extensively on the U.S. Supreme Court.
 He also has remained active in public policy debates, with a central role in the LAPD Rampart scandal investigation and the crafting of a new charter for the City of Los Angeles.

-Norberto Santana Jr., Editor-in-Chief
+Norberto Santana Jr., Publisher

 Norberto Santana Jr., is an award-winning investigative reporter with nearly two decades reporting experience, most recently engaging Orange County government institutions and decision makers as the founding publisher of the nonprofit digital newsroom, Voice of OC.

 As publisher, Santana oversees all newsroom, engagement and fundraising operations and also writes a weekly Opinion column about Orange County government.

 In 2017, the Orange County Press Club recognized Santana as Orange County’s best columnist.

 Before founding Voice of OC in 2009, Santana was a lead investigative reporter for the Orange County Register from 2004-2009, focusing on county government.
 He’s spent nearly two decades just focusing on local governments across Southern California, previously as a staff writer with outlets such as the San Diego Union Tribune and the San Bernardino County Sun.